BlueByte64/CoolKeystrokes/README.md

 No preview video for now cuz im still developing it
 <br>
 <br>
-The only official place to download the program is on github
+<b>The only official place to download the program is on github</b>
 <br>
 <br>
 Enjoy!